JuanPabloGuirado/company-api-challenge/README.md

-# IT Patagonia backend challenge - Company Management API
+# Sooft backend challenge - Company Management API

 ## Overview
 This API allows managing companies and retrieving information about their adhesion and activity.
 It includes endpoints for fetching last month's adhered companies, last month's active companies, and creating a new company adhesion.